dymasius12/Python_Autofill_form/README.md

 # Python_Autofill_form

-## using Python, Jupyter Notebook, Pandas, Numpy
+## using Python and Selenium

-<p align="justify"> Hi this is code for the assignment 1 from Citizen Data Scientist Program Batch 3
+<p align="justify"> Hi this is code for automating filling a personal identity form.
+Good to automate things

 ### Some Important notes: